yikun-baio/sliced_opt/Readme.md

 The file code/sopt/lib_color.py contains our color adaptation method based on our 1-D OPT solver.
 In particular, it contains the following functions:
 - sopt_transfer and sopt_transfer_32: our color transporation method based on 1-D OPT solver.
 - spot_transfer and spot_transfer_32: one python implementation of the color transportation method based on SPOT (see [2])
-- ot_transfer: one python implementation of OT-based color adaptation method (we modify the code of ot.da.EMDTransport in PythonOT) (see [5])
+- ot_transfer: one python implementation of OT-based color adaptation method (we modify the code of ot.da.EMDTransport in PythonOT to improve the speed) (see [5])
-- eot_transfer: one python implemtation of entropic OT-based color adaptation method (we modify the code of ot.da.SinkhornTransport in PythonOT) (see [5])
+- eot_transfer: one python implemtation of entropic OT-based color adaptation method (we modify the code of ot.da.SinkhornTransport in PythonOT to improve the speed) (see [5])

-Run code/experiment/color_adaptation/color_example.ipynb (need to modify the "parant path") to see an example.